 Macro Cells:

-These cells are the base stations that provide coverage to a large area with Inter site distance (ISD) from hundreds of meters to several kilometers. depending upon the density.
+These cells are the base stations that provide coverage to a large area with Inter Site Distance (ISD) from hundreds of meters to several kilometers. depending upon the density.
 They fulfill the baseline coverage for any LTE network, providing connectivity and up all the time.
-The power consumption varies from 100 to 300 W. they have sectored antennas normally covering 120 degrees per sector.
+The power consumption varies from 100W to 300W; they have sectored antennas normally covering 120 degrees per sector.

 Micro Cells

-Micro cells have lower transmit power than macro BSs, they are smaller base stations with full features that can be used to cover both indoor and outdoor crowded areas.
+Micro cells have lower transmit power than macro BSs, they are smaller base stations with full features that used to cover both indoor and outdoor crowded areas.
 It can typically cover a range of few metres to one or two kilometers.
 The power consumption ranges from 10W to 40W.
 They are generally used for indoor purposes as well as outdoor such as hot-spots.
 [12]

 Pico Cells

-Pico cells have lower transmit power than macro BSs, they have Omni-directional antennas unlike macro BSs which are sectored.
+Pico cells have lower transmit power than macro BSs, they have omnidirectional antennas unlike macro BSs which are sectored.
 The transmit power ranges from 250mW to 2W.
-They are generally used for indoor purposes around hot-spots like offices, railway stations etc. and are connected over X2 interface [12].
+They are generally used for indoor purposes around hot-spots like offices, railway stations etc. Pico cells are connected over X2 interface [12].

 Femto cell

 Femto cells are also known as HeNBs are deployment for small rooms and home requirements generally for a very small range coverage less than 30m.
-They have Omni-directional antennas, transmit power is around 100 mW.
+They have omnidirectional antennas, transmit power is around 100 mW.
 They could be plugged in using a DSL line or modem cable [12].

 LTE Basics